 Some 100 meters south of the Gymnasium of Vedius is the Stadium, which dates from the time of Nero (AD 54-68).
 On the south side, the tiers of seating for spectators (their stone benches now missing) were hewn out of the hillside.
 At the semicircular east end was an arena, which could be shut off from the main part of the stadium and used, in the absence of a circus, for gladiatorial contests and fights between wild beasts.

 Between the Gymnasium of Vedius and the Stadium, a marble-paved road ran east to the Koressos Gate, of which some remains survive.
 About 200 meters on the left along a modern road that runs south from the Gymnasium of Vedius are the remnants of a Byzantine building.
 Notable features are the large room, with semicircular niches on the south side, and the 50-meter-long apsed hall on the west side.

 Church of the Virgin Mary

 About 100 meters or so to the west of the Gymnasium of Vedius, to the right of the car park, are the 260-meter-long remains known as the Church of the Virgin Mary or the Double Church or Council Church.
 This was the meeting-place of the Third Ecumenical Council in AD 431.
 It was originally a museion (a center of research and teaching).
 A pillared basilica was inserted in the 4th century.

 Square of Verulanus and Great Baths

 To the west of the baths lay the Old Harbor, now an area of marshy ground.
-Immediately south of this group of buildings is the Arkadiane, a fine arcaded street running east from the harbor to the Great Theatre, which stood facing a long square.
+Immediately south of this group of buildings is the Arkadiane, a fine arcaded street running east from the harbor to the Great Theater, which stood facing a long square.
 The effect of this magnificent avenue, built by Arcadius (the first Eastern Emperor) around AD 400, was further enhanced by an elaborate gate at either end.